Skip to content

 Published ascapsem-sbom.spdx.json in GitHub release

-AttestationSBOM attested against .pkg and .deb artifacts
+AttestationSBOM attested against the macOS .pkg artifact

 Release artifacts receive SLSA build provenance attestation via actions/attest-build-provenance@v4: